RobertoFreireDev/ECOMMERCE/README.md

 Reduce blast radius of changes

 Improve system performance and scalability

+LSP - Liskov Substitution Principle

+“Give a practical example in a digital payments system where you would apply the Liskov Substitution Principle (LSP), and explain why.”

+Many candidates freeze or give a purely theoretical answer.

+The Answer That Stands Out: LSP Connected to DDD and SOLID Common Problem

+You have a Billing Payments service that processes multiple payment methods:

+Boleto

+TED

+PIX

+Object-Oriented / LSP Solution

+Define a common abstraction, such as an interface or abstract class:

+PaymentMethod

+BoletoPayment

+TEDPayment

+PIXPayment

+The client system interacts only with PaymentMethod.
+Any concrete implementation can be substituted without changing the client code, and the process() behavior is always correct and predictable.

+The Architectural Insight

+This is not just an OOP exercise—it is software architecture.

+Guarantees resilience and scalability

+Enables safe extension when new payment methods are introduced

+Supports the Open/Closed Principle: new payment types are added without breaking existing code

+If a new payment method is introduced by the Central Bank tomorrow, you simply add a new implementation—no refactoring of existing logic is required.

 ## Database Sharding for Digital Accounts – Architecture and Risks